National Honor Society

 The fact that a student belongs to NHS is noted on his permanent high school record.
 College admissions officers see NHS membership as a label of distinction.
 At commencement, NHS member's names are starred on the graduation program.
 At Central, members wear a distinctive stole over their graduation robes.

 These characteristics are evaluated by the faculty on a five point scale (5 = exceptional to 0 = does not exhibit characteristics of a NHS member).
-A student must be evaluated by at least six faculty members.
+A student must be evaluated by at least four faculty members.
 When all three areas of service, leadership, and character are evaluated by the staff who worked with or taught the student, the Faculty Advisory Committee meets to average the ratings and make the final decision as to membership.
 The Faculty Advisory Committee has established that the student must attain above average ratings in all areas in order to be considered for membership, that is no rating average lower than a 3.0 and at least one 3.5 and one 4.0 rating.
 The vote of the Faculty Advisory Committee is final.